lopezrodolfo/Satbot-Capstone/README.md

 ## Notes

+- Website is not hosted
-- Admin dashboard not fully set up yet...
+- Admin dashboard is not fully functioning